C o m m u n i t y

 Joe Orrach formed the Joe Orrach Performance Project ("JOPP"), a not-for-profit organization, to give structure and support his community outreach activities in the public schools and with at-risk youth and adults.
 For many years, Joe has combined dance and performance with community programs in an effort to inspire youth in the joys and discipline of physical activity, rhythm and expression through performance and dance.
 Joe involves youth in the creation of new performance pieces, giving them the opportunity to see how personal stories and creative ideas can be expressed and performed in a way that encourages participations and self-confidence.

 The Mission of JOPP is the development and incubation of new performing arts productions combining dance, movement and story through community outreach and the active involvement of youth and disadvantage student groups in the development of performing arts projects.
-This Mission Statement, as expressed for the legal documents, sounds a bit dry; in reality JOPP is just the opposite – exciting, fluid, encouraging, full of life.
 IN MY CORNER is a lively JOPP embodiment of Joe Orrach's creative work in outreach projects for schools and community organizations.
 DancersGroup provides Joe Orrach and JOPP with fiscal sponsorship.

 The source of Joe Orrach's passion for working with youth can be found in his personal story.
 Joe grew up with dance in a Latin household in the Bronx, but he first discovered dance as a discipline and an art at age 15 when his boxing trainer advised him to take ballet to perfect his footwork.
 Boxing was deep in Joe's Puerto Rican father's heritage.
 When he gave up boxing, after becoming the US Air Force welterweight champ, it was ballet that gave Joe a community, culture, inspiration and a sense of purpose.
 His life's mentor was a NYC ballet instructor, Carl Sandemar, who helped him understand ballet as an art form.
 Joe turned his dancing skills and discipline to tap; Gregory Hines found him dancing in a duo on the streets in NY and helped him start a career as a professional dancer in 1985.
 For Joe, dance was a way out of an unhealthy life that was dominated largely by violence and into a structure and inspiration that allowed his inner voice to emerge.
 Beginning in the early '90's, Joe Orrach taught dance and movement in the Passaic, New Jersey School District where he designed a program to give each student a chance to experience self-improvement and recognize internal resources in dance; it was cited and videoed as exemplary by President Clinton's Assistant Secretary for Education.
 Over the years, Orrach has brought his own teaching style and programs to inner city schools and youth programs in Manhattan, the Bronx, northern New Jersey, San Francisco and Oakland.
 At the same time, he has had the opportunity to work and learn with such artists as Graciela Danielle, Vladimir Dokoudovski, Wayne Cilento, Gregory Hines, Ted Levy, Savion Glover, Mercedes Ellington, Noel Parenti, David Shiner and Bill Irwin, and brings what he has learned from these teachers and colleagues to his own teaching, movement and performing.